Are Wealth Management Fees Worth it? 4 Answers To Clear It Up

 While it is easy to be attracted by the pull of a Wall Street firm’s strong brand, the level of customization and personalization won’t be as strong.

-You know that wealth management is a highly personal topic.
+You know that wealth management is highly personal.
 The money matters of every individual are unique!
-Hundreds of high net valuation people cannot have the same “risk appetite”.
+Hundreds of high net worth individuals cannot have the same “risk appetite.”

-Wealth management, in our opinion, is a low-volume high-depth subject.
+Wealth management, in our opinion, is a low-volume, high-depth activity.
 Pillar Wealth Management took on only 17 clients last year.

 But guess what, if any of those 17 clients call our office, we know them and their family by name.
 Feel free to start a conversation with us to get to know our working style.